arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

             }
             try!(write!(f, "\n"));
         }
-        write!(f, "")
+        Ok(())
     }
 }
 {% endhighlight %}

-Note that in line 49, I intended to determine if the new map has changed, but it turns out a simple comparison `self.map != newmap` won’t work.
+Note that in line 49, I intended to determine if the new map has changed, but it turns out a simple comparison `self.map != newmap` won’t work when array size > 32.

+Zachary Dremann’s [pull request](https://github.com/arthurtw/rust-examples/pull/2/files) fixed the comparison issue, and also elegantly avoided the glaring `libc::exit` (which is very non-idiomatic Rust) with `select!` and a non-blocking timer receiver.
+You may want to take a look.

 ### Execution time comparison